 Matt is a rising junior who hails from the glorious land of Ramsey, New Jersey and studies computer science at Tufts.
 On the rare occasion he finds himself outside Halligan Hall, Matt enjoys playing Ultimate Frisbee, drumming with Tufts BEATs (don’t let him near a bucket unless you want to hear some saucy rhythms), and eating ungodly amounts of the General Gao’s chicken served in Dewick.
 But, like, actually – legitimately ungodly amounts.
 If you want a new best friend on campus, bring him some General Gao’s chicken.
 Actually.
 It’s so good.
 You’ll find out when you get here.
 Well, unless you give it all to Matt.
 Which you should.

-Rachel is a rising junior from Washington DC.
+Rachel is a rising senior from Washington DC.
 When she is not working to complete her International Relations and History majors, she enjoys being outside, rowing with Tufts crew, reenacting famous historical scenes in authentic colonial garb, and watching The Food Network.
 Rachel also spends the majority of her time debating whether a dolphin or a unicorn would make a better best friend.